aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/print-and-preview/export-worksheet-or-chart-into-image-with-desired-width-and-height/_index.md

 {{% alert color="primary" %}}

-You can use Aspose.Cells to export your worksheet or chart into an image with the desired width and height.
-It provides [**ImageOrPrintOptions.SetDesiredSize()**](https://reference.aspose.com/cells/net/aspose.cells.rendering/imageorprintoptions/methods/setdesiredsize) method to set the desired width and height of the exported image.
+You can use Aspose.Cells for Python via .NET to export your worksheet or chart into an image with the desired width and height.
+It provides [**ImageOrPrintOptions.set_desired_size()**](https://reference.aspose.com/cells/python-net/aspose.cells.rendering/imageorprintoptions/set_desired_size) method to set the desired width and height of the exported image.
 The width and height are specified in the unit of pixels.

 {{% /alert %}}

 The following code exports the worksheet into an image with 400x400 size.

-{{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-RenderingAndPrinting-WorksheetToImageDesiredSize-1.cs" >}}
+{{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "PrintAndPreview-WorksheetToImageDesiredSize-1.py" >}}
-{{< app/cells/assistant language="csharp" >}}